 Why is it important to get landowners and community support for the Summit- Highland Way Corridor project?

-This coalition of agencies, organizations and volunteers will apply for grants to fund the Summit-Highland Way Corridor.
-A successful grant application for a shaded fuel break along the corridor on both sides of the road requires support and participation by the landowners and the community.
+The Resource Conservation District was awarded a grant to fund a shaded fuel break along the Summit-Highland Way Corridor on both sides of the road.
+Successful implementation requires support and participation by the landowners and the community.